gbdev/pandocs/content/Video_Display.md

 ### Sprite Priorities and Conflicts

-During each scanline's OAM scan, the LCD controller compares LY to each sprite's Y position to find the 10 sprites on that line that appear first in OAM (\$FE00-\$FE03 being the first).
+During each scanline's OAM scan, the PPU compares LY to each sprite's Y position to find the 10 sprites on that line that appear first in OAM (\$FE00-\$FE03 being the first).
 It discards the rest, displaying only those 10 sprites on that line.